-There are a few unique aspects when it comes to operating as a Florida Agricultural Products Dealer.
-One of which is that you’ll need a Florida Agricultural Products Dealer Surety Bond.
+There are a few unique aspects when it comes to operating as an Agricultural Products Dealer in Florida.
+One of which, is that you’ll need a Florida surety bond.
 Lucky for you, we are here to help.
 So, let’s get into it.

 A Surety Bond…What’s that?